DLR-RM/stable-baselines3/docs/guide/examples.rst

 Evaluating your agents
 ^^^^^^^^^^^^^^^^^^^^^^
 To periodically evaluate an agent's performance on a separate test environment, use EvalCallback.
-Control the evaluation frequency with eval_freq to monitor your agent's progress during training.
+You can control the evaluation frequency with eval_freq to monitor your agent's progress during training.

 .. code-block:: python